 Spiti Valley in winters: Self Drive Road Trip guide

-Do you want to come along for the winter Spiti expedition?
+Do you want to come along for the winter Spiti Valley expedition?
 We asked our friends before planning the trip.
 With the popped eyes and open mouth, they replied – Are you guys crazy?
-Spiti valley in winters– the roads will be snow covered, temperatures fall down to -40 degree Celsius, pipes and water get frozen, people come down to the lower hills for survival and you want to do a road trip there.
+Spiti valley in winters– the roads will be snow-covered, temperatures fall down to -40 degrees Celsius, pipes and water get frozen, people come down to the lower hills for survival and you want to do a road trip there.
 It is India’s remotest & inaccessible area.
 Crazy people, go in summers!
 All this surely led to the second thought but who could stop the adventurous wanderlust of ALLGUDTHINGS, after seeing the beautiful cold desert, Spiti valley in summers.

 Tip: Never do an unplanned trip to Spiti Valley in winters i.e. offseason, as it can land you in serious trouble.

 Just like our friends, the majority of people think the Spiti valley is inaccessible in winters.
 But it is not so.
 Some parts of Spiti valley are open especially the Shimla – Kaza road.
 Also, it is a perfect time to see winter Spiti life.